Panic Disorder:

 Release Its Grip On You

 Experiencing fear is normal.
 It is a natural response when you feel threatened or when you sense danger.
-However, irrational, recurrent, and intense panic is not normal and can significantly affect your behavior.
+However, irrational, recurrent, and intense panic is not healthy and can significantly affect how you show up in your day to day life.
 According to WebMD, panic disorder “is a serious condition that strikes without reason or warning… During a panic attack, the fear response is out of proportion for the situation, which often is not threatening.”
-Panic attacks make you vulnerable to anxiety, depression, and even substance abuse.
-The condition can also impact your functionality and quality of life.
+Panic attacks make you more susceptible to other anxiety disorders, depression, and even substance abuse.
+Panic disorder can impact your quality of life.

-If you are a sufferer of panic disorder, you know that it feels like it is taking over your life.
-It can be debilitating, even when the attacks are sporadic, and more so when they happen with frequency.
+If you have panic disorder, you know that it feels like it is taking over your life.
+It can be debilitating, even when panic attacks are sporadic, and more so when they happen with frequency.
 Intense waves of panic can come without warning, even when you’re asleep or calm.
 If the symptoms are recurring, it can leave you with extreme worry and paranoia.

-These symptoms are actually natural body reactions to fear called the “fight-or-flight response.”
-They are meant to put your body in an alert state to better respond to danger.
-However, when panic is repeatedly triggered by your mind with no outward cause, it can affect your health in a negative way.
+These symptoms are actually the body’s reactions to fear called the “fight-or-flight response.”
+They are meant to put your body in a state of alertness to better respond to danger.
+However, when panic is repeatedly triggered it can affect your health in a negative way.

-The Anxiety Network describes the symptoms as similar to those of a heart attack.
-You may breathe fast and gasp for air like you are hyperventilating or suffocating from lack of oxygen.
-Other common symptoms of panic attacks are:
+The Anxiety Network describes these symptoms as similar to those of a heart attack.
+Symptoms may include:

 Agoraphobia: The Phobia Bred by Panic

 Agoraphobia can considerably restrict your life.
 If you are young, getting your education is important.
 If you have a job, there could be places you have to go to grow in your career or to get a promotion.
-Staying close to home is safe, but it limits your ability to lead a fulfilling life, and you may miss wonderful opportunities.
+Staying close to home may feel safe, but it can limit your ability to lead a fulfilling life, and you may miss wonderful opportunities.

 Knowing the Triggers: Can You Prevent Panic Attacks?

 If you are aware of what triggers your panic attacks, you may feel more in control.
-Unfortunately, the exact causes aren’t really clear, though studies have pointed to genetic as well as environmental factors.
+When you know your triggers you can plan to implement skills to decrease the likelihood of having a panic attack.
+Unfortunately, the exact cause of panic disorder itself isn’t really clear, though studies have pointed to genetic as well as environmental factors.

 In the post The Genetic Basis of Panic Disorder, a group of Korean scientists led by Hae-Ran Na say that “There has been evidence for either genetic heterogeneity or complex inheritance, with environmental factor interactions and multiple single genes, in panic disorder’s etiology.”
 They also suggest that a number of biological systems, specifically transmitter systems, may be linked to panic disorder.
 For instance, a structural aberration in the part of the brain that controls your fight-or-flight response can trigger your panic attacks.